VivianRiver/ExpressForms/README.md

 ============

+ExpressForms-0.7.1, released September 25, 2013, refines the filtering capability a bit and adds autocomplete to the text selections.
+In the next release, I plan to add the functionality to turn the autocomplete on and off, as desired, plus the ability to plug in customized filters.

+***

 ExpressForms-0.7.0, released September 15, 2013 adds in sophisticated filtering with AJAX data.
 I had intended to expand the AJAX support to multiple extensions, but that's going to have to wait for another time.
 I need the filtering for a project I'm working on, so that's the priority.